 Gerhard Hüdepohl was born in Germany, and has lived in Chile since 1997, where he works as an Electronics Engineer at ESO’s Very Large Telescope.

-Some places on Earth can seem like alien environments, as this stunning panorama shows.
+Some places on Earth can seem like alien environments, as this stunning 360 degree panorama shows.
 It is not the strange surface of an exoplanet, but rather the Chajnantor Plateau in the Chilean Andes.
 This unearthly location is home to ALMA, the Atacama Large Millimeter/submillimeter Array.
 Chajnantor was chosen because the rarefied atmosphere above this very high site is so dry that, unlike at most other places on Earth, it is largely transparent to the wavelengths of light that ALMA is designed to detect.

 At the centre of the image, the darker, rounded shape of the peak of Cerro Chajnantor, 5600 metres high, can be spotted, followed slightly to the left in the far distance by the conical shape of the 5930-metre Licancabur volcano.
 The flat area in front, at an altitude of 5000 metres, is the Chajnantor Plateau, the ALMA Array Operations Site.
 Here the 66 ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres.
 The clustered white peaks on the right in the foreground are penitentes, formed by the sublimation of snow in an extremely high altitude and very dry environment.
 This area of the Chilean Andes borders Bolivia and Argentina.